zipping-suger/yxl.info/content/project/latent_representation/index.md

 This paper proposes a latent object-centric representation (LOR) that can encode implicit visual features from raw RGB images into a compact and generalizable representation of the object states suitable for future-state prediction.
 Based on LOR, LOR dynamic neural network (LOR-DNN) is proposed to simultaneously encode object states and predicts the future states with the applied actions of a robot.
 The learned LOR-DNN can generalize effectively to new situations and can even directly transfer from simulation to the real world.
 LOR-DNN can be used to plan action sequences to manipulate the object to achieve the target state, allowing the robot to perform multi-step manipulation tasks such as planar pushing.

 Real-world experiments on pushing tasks demonstrate that the proposed method can achieve a high success rate on pushing previously unseen objects with diverse shapes and scales, outperforming state-of-the-art model-based and end-to-end methods including baselines that use ground-truth object poses.
 The proposed approach is an important step toward fully autonomous and generalizable visual-based robotic manipulation.

+Here is a experiment demonstration of the proposed method.
+Please have a look.

+{{< youtube WwxzAwZbOJU >}}